-You will visit the mythical Yankee Stadium, one of New York's baseball teams, where you will have the opportunity to have your photo taken.
-Although the tour does not include the entrance to the stadium so as not to stop too much, you will be able to compare the stadiums of the two rival baseball teams of New York, the Yankees and the Mets.
+On the New York Contrasts Tour you will visit the legendary Yankee Stadium, one of New York's baseball teams, where you will have the opportunity to have your photo taken.
+Although the tour does not include the entrance to the stadium so as not to stop too much, you will be able to compare the stadiums of New York's two rival baseball teams, the Yankees and the Mets.

-Of course, if you are a die-hard fan of either team, I recommend that you return to your favorite team's stadium once you have finished the Contrasts Tour to go inside and explore the inside.
+Of course, if you are a die-hard fan of either team, I recommend that you return to your favorite team's stadium once you have finished the Contrasts Tour to go inside and explore the inside of the stadium.
 What's more, if you're a baseball fan, you're sure to already have your ticket for a game of either New York team!

 Stop in the Bronx

-On this stop you'll take a tour of iconic Bronx landmarks, including film locations and some of New York's most famous street art.
-On your tour, you'll see hip hop on every corner, and you'll understand why the Bronx is the mecca of this culture in the same way that Harlem is the mecca of jazz.
+At this stop you will tour iconic Bronx landmarks, including film locations and some of New York's most famous street art.
+On your walk, you'll see hip hop on every corner, and you'll understand why the Bronx is as much a mecca for this culture as Harlem is a mecca for jazz.

-You will visit New York's largest borough, known for its multiculturalism and for being the retail and business core of the city.
+On the New York Contrasts Tour you will visit New York's largest borough, known for its multiculturalism and for being the commercial and business hub of the city.
 You will see the Mets stadium, the Yankees' rival stadium, the stadium where the US Open tennis tournament is held, and the 'Men In Black' globe in Flushing Meadows Corona Park.
 Among other points of interest, you will also explore the Little India neighborhood.

-You will also visit the Malba neighborhood, one of the wealthiest in New York.
-If you keep your eyes open, you will appreciate the huge difference between this neighborhood and the rest of Queens, which makes the district an amalgam of contrasts in itself.
+In addition, you will visit the Malba neighborhood, one of the wealthiest in New York.
+If you keep your eyes open, you will appreciate the vast difference between this neighborhood and the rest of Queens, which makes the district an amalgam of contrasts in itself.
 By the way, don't miss the Queens Museum and its giant model of New York!
 It won't take you too long to visit and is truly impressive.

-Brooklyn is without a doubt the borough with the most identity in New York, with its brick houses with trees on each side of the street and the famous instagramers' hot spot overlooking the Brooklyn Bridge.
-To top it all off, the food in Brooklyn is spectacular (especially if you love pizza) and every store and bar has a converted industrial warehouse vibe that is simply irresistible.
+Brooklyn is undoubtedly the borough with the most identity in New York, with its brick houses with trees on each side of the street and the very famous instagramers' hot spot overlooking the Brooklyn Bridge.
+To top it off, the food in Brooklyn is spectacular (especially if you love pizza) and every store and bar has a converted industrial warehouse vibe that is simply irresistible.

-Now that I'm done making it clear that Brooklyn is my favorite borough in New York, I can continue to tell you about this stop on the Tour of Contrasts, where you can explore the Jewish neighborhood of Williamsburg, the industrial charm of DUMBO under the Brooklyn Bridge, and discover the tastes and smells of Chinatown and Little Italy.
+Now that I'm done making it clear that Brooklyn is my favorite borough in New York, I can continue to tell you about this stop on the Tour of Contrasts, where you can explore the Jewish neighborhood of Williamsburg where you will see many Jewish people wearing their typical attire which will probably surprise you.
+Be careful when taking pictures as they may feel uncomfortable if you get them in your picture.
+Also noteworthy is the industrial charm of DUMBO under the Brooklyn Bridge, as well as discovering the tastes and smells of Chinatown and Little Italy.

 The Contrasts Tour does not include food, but luckily your itinerary ends in Brooklyn where you will find the best pizza in New York.
-If you weren't thinking of leaving the city without trying the classic New York slice, this is the place to taste all the goodness of the Big Apple's Italian heritage.
+If you weren't planning to leave the city without trying the classic New York slice, this is the place to sample all the goodness of the Big Apple's Italian heritage.
 To give you some references, here are some restaurants where you can enjoy a well-deserved meal after a morning of sightseeing.